brunoprela/sheetgrid/README.md

 # SheetGrid - AI-Powered Excel Editor

-A modern, AI-powered spreadsheet editor built with Next.js and Ollama.
+A modern, AI-powered spreadsheet editor built with Vite, React, and OpenRouter.
 Upload Excel files, edit them in a beautiful interface, and interact with your data using natural language AI commands.

 ## Features